tasmota/docs/docs/ESP32.md

 # ESP32 Support (Beta development)

-!!! warning "ESP32 support is in early alpha and only basic functions will work"
+!!! warning "ESP32 support is in beta and not all functions will work"

 You can download precompiled development binaries from [https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota32](https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota32)